OEO Media Converter in WDM System

 Fiber Mode Conversion

-In general, multimode fiber (MMF) is used for short-distance transmission while single mode fiber (SMF) is used for the longer-distance transmission.
+In general, multimode fiber (MMF) is used for short-distance transmission while single mode fiber (SMF) is used for longer-distance transmission.
 If our network equipment is designed with a multimode port, but we want to achieve longer transmission distance only single mode fiber can achieve, then we need OEO media converter to complete mode conversion.

 Fiber Count Conversion